ckenst/testing-guides/zipcodes.md

 - ZIP => 5 digits
 - ZIP '-' 4 => 10 characters (5 digits + "-" + 4 digits)
 - ZIP + 4 => 9 digits
+  - For example, 99530-9998 => Zip code for Santa Claus in the north pole.